adobe/aem-contrib-wcm-components/ui.apps/src/content/jcr_root/apps/contrib/wcm/components/htmlcontainer/v1/htmlcontainer/README.md

 * JS files support "async", "inline", "defer", and "reference" inclusion capability.

 ### Use Object
-The HTML Container component uses the `com.adobe.cq.wcm.core.components.models.HTMLContainer` Sling model as its Use-object.
+The HTML Container component uses the `com.adobe.cq.wcm.contrib.components.models.HTMLContainer` Sling model as its Use-object.

 ### Edit dialog properties
 The following JCR properties are used: